deibit/vscode-devdocs/README.md

 ## Features

-Search the selected text in devdocs.io
+Search the selected text in devdocs.io.
+Language awereness is picked from your current file.

 ## Requirements